thingful/datastore_client_py/docs/pages/usage.rst

     # initialize a client instance for the given datastore address
     client = DatastoreClient(datastore_address)

-.. note:: Currently the client does not require any authentication information to be be added when making requests, but this may change if the DECODE system requires this.
+.. important:: Currently the client does not require any authentication information to be be added when making requests, but this may change if the DECODE system requires this.